The Early Years:

 2014

-Effective January 1, 2014, Steve Dillaway retired from operations, but continued as individual General Partner and President of Corporate GP.
-Steve’s share of commission income passes to the Partnership, which directly benefits the Partnership in the form of underwriting point income.
+Effective January 1, 2014, Steven B. Dillaway retired from operations, but continued as individual General Partner and President of Corporate GP.
+Steve’s share of commission income passed to the Partnership, which directly benefits the Partnership in the form of underwriting point income.

 The offering begun in July 2009 was closed effective August 31, 2014.
 A six-month Quiet Period began October 1, 2014.